 Our newspaper collection includes an almost complete collection of bound copies of the local newspaper, The Hornsey Journal, from 1880 – 1970.

-The spreadsheet acts as a database that can be filtered to search the various fields, such as types of material, descriptions and categories.
+The spreadsheet acts as a database that can be filtered to search the various fields, such as types of material and descriptions.

 The catalogue contains details of a wide variety of material: